sashakarcz/bensonmasons.com/content/_index.md

 ---
 title: "Benson Masons"
-description: "#290"
+description: "No. 290"
 theme_version: '2.8.2'
 featured_image: '/images/mercer.webp'
 ---
-Welcome to John J. Mercer Lodge #290 | A.F. & A.M
+Welcome to John J. Mercer Lodge No. 290 | A.F. & A.M